radiodan/radiodan.github.io/help/index.md

 ("n" was "2" for me.
 If you are unsure about this, use the [official guide to installing operating system images](https://www.raspberrypi.org/documentation/installation/installing-images/) for the Pi).

-Put the SD card in the Pi, plug the speaker into the Pi's 3.5mm jack and power it up.
+(Asssuming you're using a Pi 2 or 3), put the SD card in the Pi, plug the speaker into the Pi's 3.5mm jack and power it up.
+If you're on a Zero, do the same, but you'll need to follow the <a href="#sound">instructions for the DAC or HDMI audio below</a> before you hear anything.

 Log in, expand the filesystem (via ```sudo raspi-config```), reboot, log in again, then install Radiodan: